artix41/blog/blog/_posts/2023-01-23-stabilizer-formalism-1.md

 We define the **codespace** of our code as the space of all the states that can be written as above (for any $$a,b$$).
 Let's see how errors affect the codespace.
-As we saw in the first post, quantum noise comes into two flavours: $$X$$ errors, also known as bit-flips, and $$Z$$ errors, also known as phase-flips.
+As we saw in the first post, quantum noise comes into two flavours: $$X$$ errors, also known as bit flips, and $$Z$$ errors, also known as phase flips.
 Let's focus on $$X$$ errors first.
 If an $$X$$ error occurs on the first qubit, the state is transformed into